Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 By the way, there was a violation for Hillary Clinton.

-People seem to have forgotten That and I believe there were fines issued in that particular case.
+And I believe there were fines issued in that particular case.

-The even the weaponized DOJ, they passed on it.
+Even the weaponized DOJ, they passed on it.

 Tell me what part of the Constitution allows that.

-Tell me what part of the Constitution actually allows a judge to say, no, you can convince you can all agree on on that he's guilty, but have you know, four of you can agree it's uh guilty on charge A, four can agree on charge B, four can agree on charge C. Well, that's in direct contradiction to the 2020 Ramos versus Louisiana decision or the Andres versus U.S. decision, where the Supreme Court held unanimity in jury verdicts is required under the sixth and seventh amendments to our Constitution.
+Tell me what part of the Constitution actually allows a judge to say, no, you can all agree that he's guilty, but have, you know, four of you can agree it's guilty on charge A, four can agree on charge B, four can agree on charge C.

-That requirement extends to all issues to find someone guilty, juries jurors must always agree, always without dissent on every necessary element of the purported crime, an indefensible feature of jury trial, Senator.
+Jurors must always agree, always, without dissent, on every necessary element of the purported crime, an indefensible feature of jury trials, Senator.

-Yes, it's it starts just from the jury pool, which is why they picked New York to bring it as much as anything else, while they were so giddy about it.
+Yes, it starts just from the jury pool, which is why they picked New York to bring it as much as anything else, while they were so giddy about it.

 You have a judge that basically steered the case at every opportunity, at every opportunity, steered the case towards conviction.